-UPDATE 1-Peru miners start nationwide strike to protest proposed reforms
+UPDATE 2-Peru miners start nationwide strike; govt sees little output impact

 Peru is also the world's second-biggest zinc and silver producer, fourth-biggest lead producer and sixth-biggest gold and tin producer, according to the energy and mines ministry.

 Juarez said miners want President Pedro Pablo Kuczynski to drop proposed labor reforms that Juarez said would loosen safety rules, make firing workers easier, and shift the burden of paying into an unemployment fund to workers from employers.

+Peru's labor ministry has rejected the mining unions' request to authorize the strike, but an appeals process will likely give workers several days to continue with the stoppage before companies can hire new workers.
+Peru's labor ministry has not responded to requests for comment in recent days and could not be reached before normal business hours on Wednesday.

-(Reporting by Teresa Cespedes and Mitra Taj; Writing by Mitra Taj and Luc Cohen; Editing by Bernard Orr)
+Workers at the federation, an umbrella group for hundreds of unions, had first voted to strike in May.
+A nationwide strike two years ago had little impact on production as companies had contingency plans in place.
+(Reporting by Teresa Cespedes, Mitra Taj and Marco Aquino; Writing by Mitra Taj and Luc Cohen; Editing by Bernard Orr)